urbanjost/M_intrinsics/README.md

 ## NOTE
 [https://fortran-lang.org](https://fortran-lang.org)
 now includes these documents.
-They may be changed using the instructions found there.
+They may be changed using the instructions found in the [webpage](https://github.com/fortran-lang/webpage) repository.

-Keeping these original documents synced with those may be complicated by the fact that graphics and math expressions may be included in Kramdown markdown, so further development there might create documentation difficult to maintain as man-pages that display well with man(1), as the current translator does not handle the *roff syntax for tables,
+Keeping these original documents synced with those may be complicated by the fact that graphics, Unicode  and math expressions may be included in Kramdown markdown, so further development there might create documentation difficult to maintain as man-pages that display well with man(1), as the current translator does not handle the *roff syntax for tables,